learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 ## How it works

 Ruby Tic Tac Toe is a command line executable in which a Tic Tac Toe board is represented by an array of strings.
-The board object is then passed to each seqential method as an argument so the helper method can interact with or introspect on the board.
+The board object is then passed to each sequential method as an argument so the helper method can interact with or introspect on the board.

 A board with an "X" in the middle: